 - Coupon offers

 - Polls and contests

-With an understanding of the channels you can use to follow up with sales leads, you can consider which is best for your audience and map out your immediate and long-term sales follow-up.
+With an understanding of the channels to follow up, you can consider which is best for your audience.
+Then map out your immediate and long-term sales follow-up.